aristanetworks/avd/ansible_collections/arista/avd/roles/eos_l3ls_evpn/README.md

         tenants: [ < tenant_1 >, < tenant_2 > | default all ]
         tags: [ < tag_1 >, < tag_2 > | default -> all ]]

-      # Define when one or two nodes | Required
+      # Define one or two nodes - same name as inventory_hostname | Required
       # When two nodes are defined, this will create an MLAG pair.
       nodes: